cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/spark/README.md

 Following command starts the cluster, runs an example Spark script and then stops the cluster.

+ ***Prior to starting Spark test, exit from your master and log back in to ensure system variables are set correctly***

 ```
 cms pi spark test --master=red
 ```
-If your master has a **password**, you'll be asked to enter it both in starting and stopping the cluster, but the requests may not be easily seen, due to other messages.
+NOTE: If your master has a **password**, you'll be asked to enter it both in starting and stopping the cluster, but the requests may not be easily seen, due to other messages.